xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 ## Programmability of IOS XR

 Being a network engineer no longer requires poring over CLI commands for hours on end, ensuring every detail conforms to the requirements, just for a link to break, causing even more work.
 Using the programmability capabilities of IOS XR, you eliminate much of the tedious router-by-router configuration by manipulating the existing data models automatically.
-There are many ways to tap into the automated potential of IOS XR including on-box Python scripting.
+There are many ways to tap into the automated potential of IOS XR, including on-box Python scripting.

 ## Automation Scripts
 Automation scripts are one way to leverage IOS XR to work for you.
 These are mainly Python scripts that run on-box.
 These scripts can work in four different ways to aid the configuration and maintenance of your network.